hoshixlily/ts-collections/README.md

 ```

 ## Comparators
-For trees, you need to provide your own comparator while creating instances of these classes
+For trees, you need to provide your own comparator while creating the instances of these classes
 ```typescript
 const comparator: (v1: string, v2: string) => v1.localeCompare(v2);
 const tree: ITree<string> = new BinaryTree<string>(comparator);